monix/monix.io/_tut/docs/3x/catnap/circuit-breaker.md

 The circuit breaker models a concurrent state machine that can be in any of these 3 states:

-1. `Closed`: During normal operations or when the `TaskCircuitBreaker` starts
+1. `Closed`: During normal operations or when the `CircuitBreaker` starts
   - Exceptions increment the `failures` counter
   - Successes reset the `failures` counter to zero
   - When the `failures` counter reaches the `maxFailures` threshold,